IntelLabs/fastRAG/scripts/optimizations/embedders/README.md

 - `--warmup`: the number of warmup cycles to do before measuring latency/throughput

 To effectively utilize the CPU resources when running on a Intel Xeon processors, we should limit the processes to run on a single socket.
 This can be done by using `numactl`.
-In addition, it is recommanded to use TCMalloc for better performance when accessing commonly-used objects.
+In addition, it is recommended to use TCMalloc for better performance when accessing commonly-used objects.

 #### Using `numactl`